 1. Don't Overdo It

 People often dream of having a perfect and comfortable room.
-However, instead of achieving this, they end up living in a place which looks nothing less than a dumping ground.
+However, instead of achieving this, they end up living in a place which looks nothing more than a dumping ground.
 Your furniture ought to radiate a positive energy while being functional as well as appealing.

 You ought to be sure that the place you are designing isn't too cramped and you have the freedom to move around smoothly.
 In certain cases, the problem might lie in the placement of furnishings.

-2. Don't Add Something Which Doesn't Match
+2. Don't Add Something that Doesn't Match

 For example, consider having furniture which is relatively short in size, it would give your room a look of a dollhouse, which of course isn't desirable.
 Similarly, a room with overly large furniture will give a feeling of being cramped and unbalanced.

 Therefore, if you are planning on interior designing, be sure to measure the size of all the furniture you intend to place in that room.
 Once done, fix on the items which complement it rather than making it seem all crowded.